t-takasaka/VNect-VRM-Unity/README.md

 You can process video of webcam and movie files in real time.

 ## Environment
--VRM uses the model exported from VRoid. https://vroid.pixiv.net/
+- VRM uses the model exported from VRoid.

+https://vroid.pixiv.net/

 - I am using UniVRM.
-Download unitypackage from the following repository and import it to Unity https://github.com/dwango/UniVRM/releases
+Download unitypackage from the following repository and import it to Unity

+https://github.com/dwango/UniVRM/releases

 - I am using TensorFlowSharp
-Download unitypackage from the following repository and import it to Unity https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Basic-Guide.md
+Download unitypackage from the following repository and import it to Unity

+https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Basic-Guide.md

 You can speed up libtensorflow.dll included in TensorFlowSharp by replacing it for GPU.
 DLL is released as below.
+Please select the one that SIMD, CUDA, cuDNN matches your environment.

+https://github.com/fo40225/tensorflow-windows-wheel

-Please select the one that SIMD, CUDA, cuDNN matches your environment. https://github.com/fo40225/tensorflow-windows-wheel Rename tensorflow.dll in bin folder to libtensorflow.dll and replace with existing file.
+Rename tensorflow.dll in bin folder to libtensorflow.dll and replace with existing file.

 - In order to use TensorFlowSharp, we convert the weight of VNect for Caffe for TensorFlow
-1. Convert .caffemodel to .pkl with the following script https://github.com/timctho/VNect-tensorflow/blob/master/caffe_weights_to_pickle.py
+1. Convert .caffemodel to .pkl with the following script

+https://github.com/timctho/VNect-tensorflow/blob/master/caffe_weights_to_pickle.py

 2. Modify the script below and convert.
 Pkl to.
+Txt

+https://github.com/timctho/VNect-tensorflow/blob/master/models/vnect_model.py

-Txt https://github.com/timctho/VNect-tensorflow/blob/master/models/vnect_model.py Please add the following processing after saver = tf.train.Saver ().
+Please add the following processing after saver = tf.train.Saver ().
   ````
   model.load_weights(sess, model_file)